What Is an AI Consultant?

 What is an AI consultant and what do they actually do?
 A plain-English guide for SME buyers, with real costs, case studies, and what good looks like.

-For businesses in the £500,000 to £5 million revenue range, the bottleneck is rarely a lack of data or a missing algorithm.
-It is a manual handoff that nobody has thought to remove.
-One Dubai stem cell clinic with 14 staff was routing WhatsApp inquiries from English, Russian, and Arabic-speaking patients through a single coordinator.
+For businesses in the £500,000 to £5 million revenue range, the bottleneck is rarely missing data or a missing algorithm.
+It is a manual step nobody removed.
+One stem cell clinic with 14 staff was routing WhatsApp inquiries from English, Russian, and Arabic-speaking patients through a single coordinator.
 Direct bookings ran at 4 per month.
-After a qualifier was built to route and pre-screen those inquiries automatically, bookings reached 17 per month within 60 days.
-The clinic Bookimed referral bill dropped 60 percent.
-The AI consultant job was not to write clever code.
-It was to find the 4-booking-to-17-booking gap and close it.
+After a qualifier was built to route and pre-screen those inquiries automatically, bookings reached 17 per month within 60 days, and the Bookimed referral bill dropped 60 percent.
+The job was not to write clever code.
+It was to find the gap between 4 bookings and 17, then close it.

 The gap a developer alone cannot fill

-A common pattern described by business owners who have been through agency retainers: 40 percent overhead, 30 percent sales commission, 20 percent account manager, 10 percent on the actual work.
-That is not a polemic against agencies as a category.
-It is an observation about incentive structures.
+Business owners who have been through agency retainers describe a recurring split: roughly 40 percent overhead, 30 percent sales commission, 20 percent account manager, and 10 percent on the actual work.
+This is not a polemic against agencies.
+It is an observation about incentives.
 Agency revenue scales with headcount and retainer length, not with client outcomes.
-A fractional model flips those incentives: a capped client load of three active clients at any time on the senior tier means the consultant reputation depends entirely on results per client.
+A fractional model flips that: a capped load of three active clients on the senior tier means the consultant's reputation depends entirely on results per client, not billable hours logged.

-How does an AI consultant actually help a small business?
+How does an AI consultant help a small business?

-Revenue acceleration means identifying where inquiries, leads, or customers are leaking out of the funnel and plugging those gaps with AI-assisted systems.
+Revenue acceleration means finding where inquiries, leads, or customers leak out of the funnel and plugging those gaps with AI-assisted systems.
 A London hospitality group managing eight venues had an average email reply time of 38 hours.
-A Gmail-side responder cut that to 12 minutes.
-Conversion on those inquiries moved from 31 percent to 58 percent.
+A Gmail-side responder cut that to 12 minutes, and conversion on those inquiries moved from 31 percent to 58 percent.
 No new marketing spend, no new staff.

-Cost recovery means finding recurring spend that can be reduced or eliminated.
-The Dubai clinic above cut a £42,000 annual referral bill in a single quarter.
+Cost recovery means finding recurring spend that can be reduced or removed.
+The clinic above cut a £42,000 annual referral bill in a single quarter.
 For businesses running bloated SaaS stacks, the audit alone surfaces recoverable spend.
-Paying for 23 separate software subscriptions at £4,100 a month for a 12-person company is a pattern that appears in real operator conversations and is almost always fixable in the first month of an engagement.
+Paying for 23 separate software subscriptions at £4,100 a month for a 12-person company is a pattern that shows up in real operator conversations, and it is almost always fixable in the first month.

 Decision infrastructure means replacing slow, manual, or opinion-based decisions with systems that use data.
 A Manchester recruitment firm with nine consultants had a Salesforce instance that was not syncing correctly with their outreach activity.
 A sync layer that connected those systems surfaced 22 placements that had fallen through the cracks.
-At average placement fees, that recovery was worth approximately £160,000 in 90 days.
-The cost of the engagement was £10,500.
+At average placement fees, that recovery was worth roughly £160,000 in 90 days, on an engagement that cost £10,500.

 Where AI consultancy fits alongside existing staff

-How do you evaluate whether an AI consultant is legitimate?
+How to tell if an AI consultant is legitimate

 Frequently asked questions